alexholmes/hdfs-file-slurper/README.md

 know a single destination directory
 * Customizable pre-processing of file prior to transfer via script and all files are copied into that location.
-* A daemon mode which will `nohup` the process and keep polling for files in the source directory
 * A daemon mode which is compatible with `inittab` respawn
 * Multi-threaded data transfer